Wearing Eagle Medal

 In all cases, the Eagle Scout Palm(s), if earned, are placed on the ribbon of

 the Medal.
 Only the highest combination of Palms earned (in other words not all three Palms unless all three are Silver) are worn.
 For instance, if an Eagle Scout earned the Bronze, Gold and Silver Palm, *only the Silver Palm* is worn.
-If an Eagle Scout earned all three Palms twice, then only TWO Silver Palms are worn (the highest combination representing the highest number of merit badges earned).
+If an Eagle Scout earned all three Palms twice, then only TWO Silver Palms are worn (the highest combination representing the highest number of palms earned).

 The CLOTH BADGE: The Eagle Scout cloth badge comes in different designs depending on how long ago or how recent the Eagle has earned their Eagle